 SPN 335.
-LATINOS IN THE U.S.
+LATINOS IN THE U.S.: PAST, PRESENT AND FUTURE

 This course is an interdisciplinary study of the diversity of the culture, history, and social, economic and political situation of the Latino population in the United States.
-We will approach the subject through literature, film and music, through current articles from various disciplines and through direct contact with the local Latino population.
-This course continues to develop student's language skills in Spanish.
-Course conducted in Spanish.
-Prerequisite: SPN 322 or equivalent or instructor's permission and successful completion of the sophomore writing assessment.
+Course content will include literature, film and music, current articles from various disciplines and direct contact with the local Latino population.
+Taught in Spanish.
+Prerequisite: SPN 322 or placement at this level.
 Readings in Spanish and English.
-Not always offered yearly; check with the department.